Books of the Week:

 How much does being watched change the event being watched?
-Do you think televising a trial make it a different event altogether?
-While theatrics in the courtroom are nothing new – lawyers have been summoning up the drama since there was such a profession – having a crowd of onlookers in a courtroom can’t compare with the thousands, hundreds of thousands, millions, who are passive participants in a televised trial.
+Do you think televising a trial makes it a different event altogether?
+Theatrics in the courtroom are nothing new.
+Lawyers have been summoning up the drama since there was such a profession, and when thinking about law firm marketing strategies, having cases televised is certainly beneficial for the lawyers in question.
+However, having a crowd of onlookers in a courtroom can’t compare with the thousands, hundreds of thousands, millions, who are passive participants in a televised trial.

 Is it remotely possible to block that from one’s awareness?